TomInTheBytes/SANS-HHC-2024/docs/act_2/powershell.md

         $page.Content
         ```

-    ??? success "Solution for question 10"
+    ??? success "Solution to question 10"

         !!! quote "Task"
             Sweet we got a MFA token!
 We might be able to get access to the system.